MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-network-content.md

-This scenario illustrates how to design and implement network concepts for deploying Azure Kubernetes Service (AKS) nodes on Azure Stack HCI and Windows Server clusters.
+This scenario illustrates how to design and implement network concepts for deploying Azure Kubernetes Service (AKS) nodes on AKS hybrid clusters.

 This article includes recommendations for networking design for Kubernetes nodes and Kubernetes containers.
 It's part of an architectural baseline guidance set of two articles.
 See the [baseline architecture recommendations here](aks-baseline.yml).